-According to the National Center for Complementary and Alternative Medicine (NCCAM), interest in the use of natural healing products has been on the rise for at least a few decades.
+According to the National Center for Complementary and Integrative Health (NCCIH, formerly the National Center for Complementary and Alternative Medicine [NCCAM]), interest in the use of natural healing products has been on the rise for at least a few decades.
 And with only about 150 Bach Foundation Registered Practitioners in the United States, the market is open for skilled practitioners with Bach flower essence training.

 Is a Flower Essences Career Right for You?

 Flower essence healing requires not only comprehensive knowledge of the 38 flower essences, but also highly developed communication skills, as well as compassion and sensitivity for your clients’ emotional state.
 With Bach flower essence training, you can help encourage positive, healthful thinking in your clients through the use of natural, safe remedies.

 Sources: The Bach Centre, BachFlowerEducation.com, Bach Original Flower Remedies: Nelson’s Natural World, Embody Serenity, Lasting Balance, Sirkin Creative Living Center, National Center for Complementary and Integrative Health (NCCIH, formerly the National Center for Complementary and Alternative Medicine [NCCAM]).